 Finnish for Foreigners and Finnish for Exchange Students

 Degree students accomplish studies in the Finnish language worth 10 – 15 credits for the first two years of study.
 The number of credits awarded differs in each field of study.
 Exchange students are entitled to select 2 – 5 credits of Finnish language studies.
-During the Finnish for Foreigners courses, students familiarise themselves with the Finnish language and way of life.
+During the Finnish for Foreigners courses, students familiarize themselves with the Finnish language and way of life.
 The objective of these studies is to provide students with a sufficient level of spoken and written Finnish to communicate and interact in everyday life.